 Sometimes I’m just tired and don’t feel like cooking.
-On those days at my house, we will very likely have a Healthy Pizza Night.
-It is so easy to make and can be ready in minutes.
+On those days at my house, we will very likely to make this vegan pizza recipe.
+It is so easy to prepare and can be ready in minutes.

 This is a quick lesson on how to be ready to do a pizza-face-plant on those exhausting long days.
 Get ready, set, Go!